Bože pravde: History

-The first initiative to create an official Serbian anthem came from Prince Mihailo in 1865.
-He hired (through the Ministry of Education) poet Jovan Jovanović Zmaj, to write lyrics, and composer Kornelije Stanković, to compose a melody for a new anthem.
-This anthem was created, but was not adopted, and was soon completely forgotten.
-Although it had no title, the first verse of this anthem was also "Bože pravde".
+The first initiative to create an official Serbian national anthem was launched by Prince Mihailo Obrenović in 1865.
+Through the Ministry of Education, he commissioned poet Jovan Jovanović Zmaj to write the lyrics and composer Kornelije Stanković to compose the music for a new anthem.
+Although the work was completed, it was never officially adopted and soon fell into obscurity.
+Although the composition had no title, its opening verse was "Bože pravde", the same words later used as the title and opening line of Serbia's current national anthem.